abuseofnotation/category-theory-illustrated/_chapters/02_category.md

 **Task 2:** Why exactly does it follow (check the definition)?

-## Defining the empty set using functions
+### Defining the empty set using functions

 The empty set is, of course, the set that has no elements, but how would we say this without referring to elements?

 In the previous chapter, we noted an interesting property of the empty set:

-> there is a unique function from the empty set to any other set.
+> There is a unique function from the empty set to any other set.
+{: .definition}

 And, again, since the empty set is the only set that has this property, we can reverse the above statement and use it as a definition:

-> the empty set is the set such that there exists a function from it to any other set.
+> The empty set is the set such that there exists a function from it to any other set.
+{: .definition}

 *Task 3:* why is the functions to the empty set unique?